Frequently Asked Questions

 Are visits being previously announced?

 The National Agency can conduct visits with or without prior announcement.
 Past visits have been announced at short notice.
 The members of the Joint Commission of the States possess an accompanying letter by the Hessian Ministry of Justice, Integration and European Affaires.
-The director of the Federal Agency legitimates himself, if required, with a letter by the Federal Ministry of the Interior or the Federal Ministry of Defence respectively.
+The members of the Federal Agency legitimate themselves, if required, with a letter by the Federal Ministry of the Interior or the Federal Ministry of Defence respectively.

 Which international organisations deal with the prevention of torture?